ejplatform/ej-server/README.rst

     $ git clone https://gitlab.com/pencillabs/ej/ej-application
     $ cd ej-application

 The recomended way to run EJ is with Docker.
 With it you can quickly start the development server using the commands::

     $ pip3 install invoke==2.0.0 --user
+    $ inv docker-build
     $ inv docker-up
-    $ inv docker-logs

 This will deploy EJ using **docker/docker-compose.yml** file.
 Every change made on the repository will be reflected inside the